 Download links for files, folders, and entire data rooms that already exist in DRACOON can be easily created and sent via email.

 Meet your email encryption and privacy needs with a simple Outlook Add-In – with DRACOON for Outlook, you can continue writing emails in your familiar working environment and add attachments of any size as needed.
-These are then sent as secure download links.
+These, and if required the entire email, are automatically stored in DRACOON and are sent as a secure and GDPR compliant download link.

 You can also set a date for links to expire or limit the maximum number of downloads and set a password.
 You can then send the password to the recipient directly from DRACOON for Outlook.